 P2 alternative 2: We used the average latency rather than the number of trials to attempt a new locus because this would make the model comparable with the model in P2.
 Using the number of trials was an artifact from a previous version and we had missed updating this.
 We omitted the number of trials to solve a new locus as described in the deviation from the plan in P2 above.
 We used a GLM rather than a GLMM because there was only one data point per bird (note that there would have been only one data point per bird in the preregistration as well, but we didn’t realize this until after in principle acceptance).

-P4 (Aug 2021): the grackles were tested in 10-trial blocks and not 20-trial blocks as in Federspiel et al. (2017), which would mean that if there were <20 trials in the last block of a reversal, they would be omitted from the analysis.
+P4 (Aug 2021): The grackles were tested in 10-trial blocks and not 20-trial blocks as in Federspiel et al. (2017), which would mean that if there were <20 trials in the last block of a reversal, they would be omitted from the analysis.
 Therefore, we changed the block size to 10 trials and adjusted the sampling blocks to 2-9 correct choices, and the acquisition blocks to 9-10 correct choices using significance levels in the binomial test as did Federspiel et al. (2017).

-Post data collection, mid-data analysis
+Changes post data collection, mid-data analysis

-P2 (April 2020): we realized that the average latency to solve a new locus after solving a different locus is confounded with the total number of loci solved because the measure of innovation is included in the definition.
+P2 (April 2020): We realized that the average latency to solve a new locus after solving a different locus is confounded with the total number of loci solved because the measure of innovation is included in the definition.
 Therefore, we removed average latency to solve a locus from analyses so that we are only examining pure measures of flexibility (average latency to attempt to solve) and innovation (total number of loci solved).

-P2: Removed batch (random variable): the original model for P2 (Table SM3: Model 1) included the covariate aviary batch, however this ended up confounding the analysis because control and manipulated individuals, while randomly assigned to these conditions, ended up in particular batches as a result of their willingness to participate in tests offered during their time in the aviary (Table SM3: Model 3).
+P2: Removed aviary batch (random variable) from the original model for P2 (Table SM3: Model 1).
+Batch ended up confounding the analysis because control and manipulated individuals, while randomly assigned to these conditions, ended up in particular batches as a result of their willingness to participate in tests offered during their time in the aviary (Table SM3: Model 3).
 Several grackles never passed habituation or training such that their first experiment could begin, therefore we replaced these grackles in the aviaries with others who were willing to participate.
 This means that batch did not indicate a particular temporal period.
 Therefore, we removed batch from the models (post data collection, mid-data analysis).

 P2: When making the bespoke Bayesian models, we realized that we had previously misinterpreted which variable should be the response variable in this analysis.
 We originally set the number of trials to reverse as the response variable, however we should have instead set the number of loci solved as the response variable and then planned to conduct a second model with the latency to attempt a new locus as the response variable and number of trials as the explanatory variable.
 This is because a) we manipulated the number of trials to reverse, therefore it must be the explanatory variable (Hernán & Robins, 2006); and b) they should be split into two models, one each for average latency and number of loci solved, because of a and because these are two very different relationships that should be considered in their own models.
 We also realized that Condition (manipulated or control) does not need to be a variable in any of our models because our analyses in P1 demonstrate that the manipulation causally changed reversal speeds, which is the key assumption in P2.

+Changes post data collection, post-data analysis